aggregat4/dendriform/README.md

 ## Next Steps

-1. Implement node descriptions (in render, search, etc)
-1. Implement sanitisation of note content when saving?
-Only allow div, br?
 1. Implement import of some standard format (probably at least the workflowy opml?)
 1. Try to get it to work with a real couchdb backend and see if sync actually works (2 clients)
 1. Implement export in some standard format